Markus Hauser: Style

 Shaped by jazz from the 1940s and 50s (incl.
 Charlie Parker, John Coltrane, Art Pepper) as well as his time spent studying with Kenny Garrett, George Garzone and Jerry Bergonzi, one of his strong stylistic anchors is embedded in hard bop jazz.
 His own compositions and solos have gained stylistic expansion through his time spent studying and on concert tours in Europe and South America.
 The incorporation and modulation of South American styles is apparent in compositions and arrangements such as both Vol. "Boleros y Tangos".

 "Hauser's pieces are sensitively and finely composed and arranged".
 The artistic identity of Hauser (in addition to his native German, he also speaks English, Spanish and Portuguese) can be described as polystylistic and cosmopolitan.
 He moves between jazz (swing, be bop, hard bop), South American music and funk, pop and rock.
 His music is on the one hand lively and full of energy, whilst also being sensitive, charged with emotion and an expression of a true passion for the transcendent.

 «hausertone»

 Hauser developed new mouthpieces for saxophones.
-During his time spent studying in the USA, the trained toolmaker embarked on research and literature studies in order to develop his own mouthpieces.
+During his time spent studying in the US, the trained toolmaker embarked on research and literature studies in order to develop his own mouthpieces.
 Together with his brother he has been producing individual pieces aimed at the requirements of saxophonists since 2004.
 Since 2007, in addition to saxophonists in Europe, musicians such as Kenny Garrett and Chico Freeman have also been playing with "hausertone" mouthpieces.